YardenSeriLevi/TMDB-Movie-purchase-site/README.md

 # Authors

+* Yarden Seri Levi , Email:yardenco@edu.hac.ac.il

+* Anael Mizrahi ,Email: anaelmi@edu.hac.ac.il

 # Explanations

+    The way to choose movies with us is on the search bar, where you can choose a movie by the name of the movie or the name of an actor and in addition you can choose movies by choosing a genre

     In case the movie does not have an image,we chose to display a defult image that is under the images folder and name defult pic.

-    The way to choose movies with us is on the search bar, where you can choose a movie by the name of the movie or the name of an actor and in addition you can choose movies by choosing a genre

 ---------------------